Metal Stoker: Reception

-ASM felt that Metal Stoker was well-made from a technical standpoint, commending its graphics, music and smooth scrolling.
-They also praised the game's difficulty curve arguing that its slowly increasing level of difficulty makes the game suitable for both beginners and experienced players.
-In their retrospective review, Hardcore Gaming 101 argued that Metal Stoker features elements that "help it stand out among the PC Engine’s other overhead shooters today".
+Metal Stoker received a 19.47/30 score in a 1993 readers' poll conducted by PC Engine Fan, ranking among PC Engine titles at the number 366 spot.
+The game garnered generally favorable reviews from critics.
+Guido Alt of Aktueller Software Markt felt that the game was well-made from a technical standpoint, commending its graphics, music and smooth scrolling.
+Alt also praised its difficulty curve, arguing that its slowly increasing level of difficulty made it suitable for both beginners and experienced players.

+In their retrospective review, Hardcore Gaming 101 argued that Metal Stoker features elements that "help it stand out among the PC Engine's other overhead shooters today".
 They praised the graphics and soundtrack and highlighted the variety in the game's level design and scenery, noticing that "this variety is where the game consistently shines. (...)
 There will be a number of specific powerful foes you will usually need to destroy to progress, and every one of these areas (...) has a different look and enemies unique to them to keep things interesting".